David K. Shipler: Other published works

 His book, A Country of Strangers: Blacks and Whites in America, based on five years of research into stereotyping and interactions across racial lines, was published in 1997.
 Shipler was one of three authors invited by President Clinton to participate in his first town meeting on race.

 His book, The Working Poor: Invisible in America, was a national best-seller in 2004 and 2005.
 It was a finalist for the 2005 National Book Critics Circle Award and the New York Public Library Helen Bernstein Award.
 It won an Outstanding Book Award from The Myers Center for the Study of Bigotry and Human Rights at Simmons College and led to awards from the National Law Center on Homelessness and Poverty, the New York Labor Communications Council, and the Washington, D.C.
 Employment Justice Center.

-Later works include three books on civil liberties: The Rights of the People: How Our Search for Safety Invades Our Liberties, published in 2011, Rights at Risk: The Limits of Liberty in Today's America, in 2012, and Freedom of Speech: Mightier Than the Sword, in 2015.
+Later works include three books on civil liberties: The Rights of the People: How Our Search for Safety Invades Our Liberties, published in 2011; Rights at Risk: The Limits of Liberty in Today's America, published in 2012; and Freedom of Speech: Mightier Than the Sword, published in 2015.

 The Shipler Report, "A Journal of Fact and Opinion" is an electronic journal that has been published by Shipler since 2010.
 The journal is available by subscription through e-mail.
 An archive is maintained of the content of the blog, which has an extensive searchable index by subjects.

 As a contributing writer, essays by Shipler appear in the Washington Monthly.
 Since April 2021, Daniel Zwerdling and he are featured on their podcast, Two Reporters - Shipler and Zwerdling where they "interview stellar guests... examine problems and possible solutions... [and] just fascinating stuff" in novel ways.

 On November 15, 2023, Stone Lantern Books published The Wind is Invisible: And Other Poems by Shipler.
 It is dedicated to his wife and features poems inspired by her and her family tradition of presenting poems on special occasions in their lives, as well as, having one of her photographs for its cover.
 The collection celebrates life and Nature.

 In April 2025, he published a novel set at the end of the Vietnam War, The Interpreter, through Green City Books.